ABAP RESTful Application Programming Model (RAP) – FAQ

-You have to first build your RAP UI service with the ABAP Developments Tools (ADT) for Eclipse, then develop the application with the SAP Business Application Studio on top of it and deploy it either locally on BAS or in the ABAP repository.
+You have to first build an OData-based UI service with RAP in the Eclipse-based ABAP Developments Tools (ADT), and then develop a Fiori (elements) application with the SAP Business Application Studio (BAS) on top of it and deploy it either locally on BAS or in the ABAP repository.
 After you can configure a Fiori tile with the deployed Fiori app in the SAP Fiori launchpad.

-ADT offers the integrated development environment with Eclipse native editors for all the standard development tasks.
-ADT also offers an integrated SAP Fiori elements app preview.
+ADT offers the integrated development environment with Eclipse native editors for all the standard ABAP development tasks.
+ADT also offers an integrated Fiori elements app preview.

 How do I test my code?

-You can find more information on available ABAP testing techniques in the documentation on the SAP Help portal in the RAP Testability Guide and under Ensuring Quality of ABAP Code, Ensuring Quality with ABAP Unit – and in the ABAP Testability and Analysis Community on sap.com.
+You can find more information on available ABAP testing techniques in the documentation on the SAP Help portal in the RAP Testability Guide and under Ensuring Quality of ABAP Code, Ensuring Quality with ABAP Unit.
+Also check out the ABAP Testability and Analysis Community on sap.com.

 How do I write own documentation for my RAP artefacts?